red-collar-official/flutter_kore/docs/migration.md

 More info about wrappers can be found [here](./wrapper.md).

-If you using other state management library based on events it is usefull to know that you can do similar thing in Umvvm.
+If you using other state management library based on events it is useful to know that you can do similar thing in Umvvm.
 Just create events for your operations - for example: <b>LoadUserRequest</b> and subscribe to this event in your view model or other mvvm instances.
 Events can be sent through global event bus instance avaliable via <b>app.eventBus</b> interface.